NYPL/ami-preservation/docs/pages/preservationServices/vendorDigitization/vendor-ami-handling.md

 <a name="nypl-json-schema"></a>
 ### NYPL JSON schema
-NYPL metadata deliverables must adhere to customized fields and controlled vocabulary defined within NYPL’s JSON Schema.
-The schema, sample files, and validation instructions are hosted on GitHub: (https://github.com/NYPL/ami-metadata)
+NYPL metadata deliverables must adhere to customized fields and controlled vocabulary defined within the NYPL JSON Schema.
+The schema, sample files, and validation instructions are hosted on [ami-metadata](https://github.com/NYPL/ami-metadata)
   * Metadata must be packaged as a single JSON file for each audio, video, or film media file (Images do not require JSON metadata).
-  * Metadata must validate against JSON schema.
+  * Metadata must validate against the NYPL JSON schema.
 Any invalid files or errors will be corrected by the vendor and require redelivery of an entire Bagged digital asset.
   * Metadata files must be named with the same root as the media file to which they pertain, but must not include the original extension of the media file.
 Example:
     * Correct: [filename].json
-    * Incorrect: [filename].mov.json
+    * Incorrect: [filename].mov.json — includes the media extension .mov, which is not permitted in metadata filenames

 The vendor will be responsible for the following:
   * maintaining a system that is able to easily sync with and incorporate updates from NYPL’s live GitHub repository, ami-metadata, and
-* generating metadata about the source object, preservation master and derivative files, treatment and digitization processes, and the transfer operator.
+* generating metadata about the source object, Preservation Master and derivative files, treatment and digitization processes, and the transfer operator.

 <a name="metadata-content"></a>
 ### Metadata content